 Copies of the materials and additional resources specifically for Aboriginal and Torres Strait Islander people and translated brochures for people from non-English speaking backgrounds will be available on the Australia Government Department of Health website.

 Vaccination providers will play a key role in informing patients about the program.
 To assist in promoting the program the Department of Health asks that vaccination providers:

 - administer the vaccine to eligible people.
 Vaccination providers could consider a staged approach to recalling 70-79 year old patients as appropriate for their clinic.

-- promote the vaccine to eligible people through displaying the program posters and brochures in their clinic.
+- promote the vaccine to eligible people by displaying the program posters and brochures in their clinic.